space-wizards/docs/src/en/space-station-14/chat.md

 ### Intended benefits of this approach

 1. Code is split between "is this legal to send" and "how to handle that it has been sent".
 This means concerns are separated, which tends to make code easier to maintain - security requirements shouldn't bleed into other aspects of the chat management system, for example.
 2. A set of events is easy to refactor.
 The work of the chat message repository does not assume anything about validation, who the eventual receivers are, and so on.
-It's one tightly-bounded component in a larger set of processors.
 This means it's easy to add or remove any one part.
-3. Аunctionality can be added using event listeners, without need to ruin Open-Closed Principle.
-For example, handheld radios don't ever really need to share code space with actual radios, but they both listen for radio message creation events.
-The handheld radio code would implement its own chat message created processor, handling accent, reception and mutation events itself.
-An example of why this is beneficial is that it makes a "universal translator" radio easy to implement.
+3. Some of functionality can be added using event listeners, conditions and mutators, without need to ruin Open-Closed Principle.
+For example, handheld radios don't ever really need to share specific code space with actual radios, but they both listen for radio message creation events and can share most of conditions on producer side.
+The handheld radio code would implement its own prototype and maybe even some of conditions and mutators, while sharing handling accent, reception and mutation events itself.
+An example of why this is beneficial is that it makes a "universal translator" radio easy to implement, or have vast network of relaying mechanisms based on messaging.
 4. All messages have a common ID.
 This means de-duplication is possible.
 For example, if the same message is sent to a handheld radio, an intercom and someone's headset, the frontend can detect that it has already displayed the chat message once, and thus the message does not need to be spammed repeatedly into the chat log, or might have a reduced impact in message bubbles.
     * This also means specific "delete/modify this message" and "nuke all of this player's messages" commands are possible for admin!

-### Technical Details

-This document can't describe the exact names and properties of every single event this process issues, but at an overall level there are a few technical notes worth considering.

-1. Messages use inheritance and generics where possible to allow for code reuse.
-For example, all chat attempt events inherit from "ChatAttemptEvent", which specifies they must have a NetEntity and a message.
-Sometimes, like with internal, device and equipment radio events, this can involve multiple stages of inheritance.
-2. Inheritance (and generics) are prioritized over in-message state flags.
-For example, there are several "radio attempt event" messages, rather than one "radio attempt event" message that has an internal type enum.
-This is so we can leverage the message bus effectively.
-In general, letting the message bus handle directing messages where they need to go is more efficient and cleaner, even if it occasionally causes handler code duplication.
-3. Generics are used for processor events, like chat sanitization events.
-For example, ChatValidationEvent\<T\> allows for different events to be validated in different ways: a radio event can have its channel checked to make sure it exists, for example.
-4. Processor events should have the "abstract generic" raised first, then the "implementation generic" events.
-The event bus can't handle deep type comparison.
-For example, when T implements ChatAttemptEvent, ChatValidationEvent\<ChatAttemptEvent\> is raised before ChatValidationEvent\<T\>.
-Only when both types of event are raised and processed can the overall process continue onwards.

-## Frontend Considerations
+## Implementation Considerations

-This document is almost entirely concerned with the backend implementation of chat.
-However, from exploration, there are a few considerations to take place:

-1. It should not be too hard to bolt this new system on to the legacy frontend chat system, although this will need old and new code to live side-by-side for a while.
-Transformation between the new backend events and the old ChatMessage events, with their janky WrappedMessage fields and so on, will be necessary.
-2. When building the new frontend system, it would be best to mimic the separation of concerns that the backend server code has implemented.
-The frontend chat management system is a large class that is exceptionally difficult to read.
-Reception, formatting and display should be broken apart into their own steps, with the former not assuming the implementation details of the latter.
-3. It'd be really funny if shouting made your text bigger.
-I'm just saying.
-Bold is fine, but, like, size eighteen font would really sell that you're being loud.
+As far as it goes, implementing systems, described in document in one go will not end up well, so implementing them as non-functional code (inactive) and then attaching all of the strings - seems like realistic approach.
+This will require some adapter code for front-end and could use parts of FSP previously added Chat/V2 code, but is clearly preferred to replaing all of the stuff in one go.